Components of an LED Light Bar

 Housing and Construction

-It’s important for an LED Light Bar to have its constituent components shielded within robust housing.
+It’s important for an emergency LED Light Bar to have its constituent components shielded within robust housing.
 This must also be impervious to light debris (such as snow or hale) as well as weatherproof.
 It must also be totally transparent in order to ensure maximum brightness is achieved.

 There are two materials commonly used for LED Light Bar housing, and those are Aluminum and Polycarbonate.